Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 For instance, global supply depends on OPEC production levels, U.S. shale output, and production from other oil-rich regions.
 Demand is influenced by industrial activity, transportation trends, and global economic growth.

-Geopolitical incidents, such as wars or sanctions, can disrupt supply.
+Geopolitical disputes, such as wars or sanctions, can disrupt supply.
 Reports such as EIA and API inventory data, GDP figures, and inflation rates provide insights into the market.
-Technical analysis, on the other hand, studies price charts and patterns.

 Develop a Trading Strategy